-- Poor gas flow to fire, check pressure with fire on high. - If pressure is low, remove any restriction in pipework or valve. - Check all isolators are adequately sized and fully open. - Check meter pressure is adequate. - Firebox grommet seal missing, rectify. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replace ment.
+- Poor gas flow to fire, check pressure with fire on high. - If pressure is low, remove any restriction in pipework or valve. - Check all isolators are adequately sized and fully open. - Check meter pressure is adequate. - Firebox grommet seal missing, rectify. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, ventilation or the thermocouple needs replacement.